stan-dev/loo/cran-comments.md

 ## Submission summary

-This update adds additional unit tests.
-There are also minor improvements to the package documentation and to messages issued by the waic function.
+This update adds additional unit tests, removes model weights from the output given by the compare function, and makes minor improvements to the package documentation and messages issued by the waic function.

 ## Test environments
 * local OS X install, R 3.2.3